FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 > The authorization code grant is extended with the functionality from PKCE ([RFC7636](https://tools.ietf.org/html/rfc7636)) such that the only method of using the authorization code grant according to this specification requires the addition of the PKCE mechanism

 Wow, that's a mouthful.
 Let’s break that down.
-The Authorization Code grant is one of most common OAuth grants and is the most secure.
+The Authorization Code grant is one of the most common OAuth grants and is the most secure.
 If flow charts are your jam, here’s [a post explaining the Authorization Code grant](https://fusionauth.io/learn/expert-advice/authentication/webapp/oauth-authorization-code-grant-sessions).

 The [Proof Key for Code Exchange (PKCE) RFC](https://tools.ietf.org/html/rfc7636) was published in 2015 and extends the Authorization Code grant to protect from an attack if part of the authorization flow happens over a non TLS connection.
 For example, between components of a native application.
 This attack could also happen if TLS has a vulnerability or if router firmware has been compromised and is spoofing DNS or downgrading from TLS to HTTP.
 PKCE requires an additional one time code to be sent to the OAuth server.
 This is used to validate the request has not been intercepted or modified.